-Planck has also made the first all-sky map of the CMB lensing field, which probes the entire matter distribution in the Universe and adds some additional constraining power to the CMB-only data-sets.
-These measurements are compatible with the expected effect in the standard cosmology.
+Planck also made the first all-sky map of the CMB lensing field, which probes the entire matter distribution in the Universe and adds some additional constraining power to the CMB-only datasets.
+The recent ACT results [39] demonstrate very well the reconstruction of the mass power spectrum at intermediate redshifts from CMB gravitational lensing.
+These measurements are consistent with Planck, supporting ΛCDM (see more in the CMB chapter).